RationalAsh/biorobotics-lab-nus/content/authors/david-nicolas-carmona-moreno/_index.md

 - Students
 ---

-David Carmona completed his Bachelor and Master’s studies in Computer Science in France and Switzerland.
-He worked as a Research Engineer from 2016 to 2018 at National University of Singapore.
+David Carmona completed his Classes Préparatoires aux Grandes Écoles at the Centre International de Valbonne in 2013 to prepare the concours aux
+Grandes Écoles.
+Then, he continued his education at the Grande École: École Nationale Supérieure d’Ingénieurs de Sud-Alsace (Groupe Institut National des Sciences Appliquées), where he graduated in 2016 with a Diploma in Computer Science Engineering (Diplôme d’Ingénieur contrôlé par l’État), which is equivalent to a Master Degree.
+He spent part of his Engineering studies at the Ecole Polytechnique Fédérale de Lausanne where he completed and defended his Master Thesis.

-He is currently a Ph.D. student in the Department of Biomedical Engineering at National University of Singapore.
-His research interests include Machine Learning and Computer Vision applied to robotics.
+He moved to Singapore in 2016, where he worked as a Research Engineer in Computer Vision and Machine Learning applied to robotics.
+He is currently a PhD student under the supervision of Prof. Haoyong Yu.
+His research interests include Machine Learning, and Computer Vision applied to robotics.